DeveloperMalay/DeveloperMalay/README.md

 <!--  ## About Me 👩‍💼 -->

  # 💫 About Me:
-💻 I'm an App Developer<br>🤖 I'm currently learning Backend Development in NodeJs and Web Development
+💻 I'm an App Developer<br>🤖 I'm currently learning Backend Development in NodeJS and Web Development

 ## 🌐 Socials: